 What a super sleuth I was becoming!
 It truly feels like cracking a code, which can become addicting and fun if you are a code (read: language) nerd like I am.

-Step 6 – If the letters you know aren’t there, ask a local.
-We learned how to write our names, and I found out that “J” is a shape similar to the uprights on a football field.
+Step 6 – Ask a local if the letters you know aren’t there.
+We learned how to write our names, and I discovered that “J” is a shape similar to the uprights on a football field.
 I like football.
 Done.

 Cyrillic Alphabet FAQs

-What alphabet do native english speakers use?
+What alphabet do native English speakers use?
 The English language uses the Latin alphabet, also known as the Roman alphabet.
-This alphabet consists of 26 letters and in addition to English, it is used for many other languages around the world.
+This alphabet consists of 26 letters, and in addition to English, it is used in many other languages worldwide.

 Is the Cyrillic alphabet the same as Cyrillic script?
 Yes, the terms “Cyrillic alphabet” and “Cyrillic script” are often used interchangeably.